hasinhayder/hydra/README.md

 http://localhost:8000/api/users/{userid}/roles
 ```

-For example to assign a role the user with id 2, use this endpoint `http://localhost:8000/api/users/2/roles`
+For example to assign a role to the user with id 2, use this endpoint `http://localhost:8000/api/users/2/roles`

 **API Payload & Response**